• Skip to primary navigation

 Serving

-We like to top this chocolate peanut butter pudding with a dollop of whipped cream, or some buttercream frosting.
+We like to top this Oat Milk Chocolate Pudding with a dollop of whipped cream, or some buttercream frosting.

 You can also add chocolate shavings, chocolate sprinkles, or chocolate chips on top.
 A tablespoon of chunky peanut butter would be delicious as well.